 Become Part of The Urban Schools Human Capital Academy (USHCA)…

-USHCA provides a dynamic environment focused on urban school districts' human resources and human capital functions.
+USHCA provides a dynamic environment focused on urban school districts’ human resources and human capital functions.
 Academy participants address mission-critical issues such as recruitment, retention, principal and teacher quality, and many others through a series of sustained interactions over a three-year period.
-If you are interested in having your district considered as part of our next cohort, please contact us at firstname.lastname@example.org by May 1, 2013.
+If you are interested in having your district considered as part of our next cohort please fill out the simple form on the left

 Highlight’s from the April Academy